 I Never Said It Was Poison: In the "Slip of the Tongue" DLC, When you ask Jean Archer if she knows someone named Belasco, she replies she doesn't know James Belasco.
 Yeah, smart move.
 Incidentally, she's called dumb by every character before and after, and there's an xbox achievement for correctly interviewing her called "Femme Imbécile".

-Ink-Suit Actor: Everyone, due to the face-rendering technology used in the game.
+Ink-Suit Actor: The Game.
+This is due to the face-rendering technology used for the game's animations.

 Insufferable Genius: Grosvenor McCaffrey is a big one.
 To a point where he flies into a violent rage towards anyone who outsmarts him.

 Cole: Your vast corrupt future is draining away as we speak.